Battery Ventures

 Series A in 2007

-Verivue, Inc. specializes in high-performance IP platforms designed for network operators to efficiently distribute, deliver, and manage substantial amounts of IP-based media traffic across various end devices.
-The company develops licensed content delivery network (CDN) technologies and offers solutions that enhance content delivery for both managed and unmanaged service provider networks.
-Its flagship product, the OneVantage Content Delivery Solution, leverages web scale and cloud computing principles to provide exceptional scalability in content caching and delivery, utilizing advanced clustering techniques with commercial off-the-shelf servers.
-Verivue markets its products through direct sales and international distribution partnerships, making its technologies accessible to a broad range of service providers.
+Verivue, Inc. specializes in developing and marketing high-performance IP platforms designed for network operators to efficiently distribute, deliver, and control large volumes of IP-based media traffic across various devices.
+The company provides solutions that enhance content delivery for both managed and unmanaged service provider networks.
+One of its key offerings, the OneVantage Content Delivery Solution, leverages principles of web scale and cloud computing, ensuring scalability in content caching and delivery bandwidth while incorporating advanced clustering techniques for resilience.
+Verivue markets its products through direct sales and international distribution partners, focusing on licensed content-delivery network technologies.

 Achronix Semiconductor